O3Ol/awesome-stars/README.md

 ## Rust

+- [tauri](https://github.com/tauri-apps/tauri) - Framework agnostic toolchain for building highly secure native apps that have tiny binaries and are very fast.
 - [Toshi](https://github.com/toshi-search/Toshi) - A full-text search engine in rust
 - [raftfwk](https://github.com/blackredscarf/raftfwk) - A framework of distribution consensus algorithm Raft written in Rust.
 - [nushell](https://github.com/nushell/nushell) - A new type of shell